JesielPalacios/git_and_github/README.md

 - Works offline and online
 - Helps to the colaboraty work within teams and companies
 - Very helpfull and kindness to manage source code control version.

+And are explaned concepts like
+1. CI: Continuous Integration.
+2. CD: Continuous Deployment.